-- Place all the ingredients in a spice grinder and process until chopped and mixed well.
+Place all the ingredients in a spice grinder and process until the spices are ground well and blended properly.

-If you liked this Cajun Seasoning recipe, don’t forget to subscribe for new (and free) recipes by entering your email address on the side bar (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
+If you liked this Cajun Seasoning recipe, don’t forget to subscribe for new (and free) recipes by entering your email address in the subscription box below (and get all these recipes delivered straight to your inbox), so you don’t miss out on a thing.
 You can find me on FACEBOOK, TWITTER,INSTAGRAM, PINTEREST, YOU TUBE and GOOGLE-PLUS too.